gongahkia/yuho/logic/README.md

 * Boolean minimization in `prop_eval.py`

 > [!WARNING]
-> FUA continue to add these in the future!
+> Continue to add these functions in Python to this file directory in the future
 >
 > * Prime Implicant
 > * Don’t Care Conditions